- ABOUT US

-The Finescale Splitfin had been discovered in 1957 by R. R. Miller & M. Miller in the Río de las Bolas, a tributary of the Río Atenquillo (Ameca basin).
+The Finescale Splitfin had been discovered in 1957 by R. R. Miller & M. Miller in the Río de las Bolas, a tributary of the Río Atenquillo (Río Ameca basin).
 However, it took scientists more than 30 years to describe this species.
-Its habitats are distant in distribution with respect to its congeners, making it to the only known representative of this genus in the Mesa Central.
+Its habitats are distant in distribution with respect to its congeners, making it to the only known representative aside the ríos Armería and Coahuayana-basins.

 The fatal decline of this species seemed to happen by the end of the millenium.
 The population from the type locality, the Río Potrero Grande, disappeared in the late 1990's, probably due to a series of bigger droughts.
-The last confirmed collection for the Río de las Bolas dates back to 1998, but Brian Kabbes, who thought who was visiting the type location, but indeed had been at the Río de las Bolas, detected the species in deep pools in the nearly dried out river next to the town of Estancuela in December 1999.
-The population in the nearby Río Davalos existed at least until 2001, but a major drought dried the river completely between 2001 and 2003.
-However, such drought events also happened in the past (Dominguez, pers.), but maybe this time they simply were too severe for the Finescale Splitfin to deal with.
-All in all, the reason for the disappearance of Allodontichthys polylepis in the wild is not cleared completely, but seem to have its roots in this series of droughts.
-The Finescale Splitfin is probably extinct in the wild.
+The last confirmed collection for the Río de las Bolas before 2016 dated back to 1998, but Brian Kabbes, who thought he was visiting the type location, but indeed had been at the Río de las Bolas, detected the species in deep pools in the nearly dried out river next to the town of Estancuela in December 1999.
+The population in the nearby Arroyo Dávalos was thought of having existed at least until 2001, but a major drought dried the river completely between 2001 and 2003.
+However, such drought events also happened in the past (Dominguez, pers.).
+All in all, the reason for the thought of disappearance of Allodontichthys polylepis in the wild was not clear completely, but was thought to have its roots in this series of droughts.
+Until 2016, the Finescale Splitfin was thought to be extinct in the wild.

 In 2008, O. Domínguez started a semi-captive conservation program with the help from the Fish Ark Mexico Project.
 An artificial pond on the area of the Botanical garden of the Faculty of Biology from the University of Morelia was built and stocked with Neotoca bilineata and Zoogoneticus tequila in April, as well as with Allotoca goslinei and Allodontichthys polylepis in August.
-In contrary to the other three species, all catches in the years thereafter did not reveal any specimen of the Finescale Splitfin and so it obvious, that this program failed finally.
+In contrary to the other three species, all catches in the years thereafter did not reveal any specimen of the Finescale Splitfin and so it obvious, that this program failed obviously.